Fishing ReportMoon Lake - 11/29/2017 2:26:06 PM

-Catfish fishing is normally fair to slow this time of year at Moon.
-Try tightlining on the bottom with nightcrawlers or other catfish baits, or try fishing trotlines along the shallow flats in the northern arm of the lake.
+Catfish fishing is normally fair during the winter time.
+Try tightlining on the bottom with nightcrawlers, cut bait, or other catfish baits, or try fishing trotlines along the shallow flats in the northern arm of the lake or around the island.

 For a Depth Map of Moon Lake click on the following link: Moon Lake Depth Map.